humanode-network/humanode-evm-workshop-2022/README.md

 # Extra

-- Polkadotjs: use the polkadot explorer to debug chain events and transactions: https://polkadot.js.org/apps/#/explorer
+- Polkadotjs: use the Polkadot explorer to debug chain events and transactions: https://polkadot.js.org/apps/#/explorer

 - Desktop app: we've downloaded the binary directly, but everything you see here is also possible using the desktop app.
-Please review the humanode docs for more information: https://desktop-app-docs.humanode.io/
+Please review the Humanode docs for more information: https://desktop-app-docs.humanode.io/

-- Open source: we plan on taking humanode open-source, however this will be after mainnet launch.
+- Open source: we plan on taking Humanode open-source, however this will be after mainnet launch.
     We don't want people to use it before it's ready.

 - Pallet EVM: Humanode is built using Substrate, which is a framework for making blockchains.